pingcap/docs-cn/system-variables.md

 - Range: `[1, 256]`
 - This variable is used to set the maximum concurrency of TTL scan jobs on each TiDB node.

-### tidb_ttl_job_run_interval <span class="version-mark">New in v6.5.0</span>

-> **Warning:**
->
-> [TTL](/time-to-live.md) is an experimental feature.
-This system variable might be changed or removed in future releases.

-- Scope: GLOBAL
-- Persists to cluster: Yes
-- Default value: `1h0m0s`
-- Range: `[10m0s, 8760h0m0s]`
-- This variable is used to control the scheduling interval of TTL jobs in the background.
-For example, if the current value is set to `1h0m0s`, each table with TTL attributes cleans up expired data once every hour.

 ### tidb_ttl_job_schedule_window_start_time <span class="version-mark">New in v6.5.0</span>

 > **Warning:**